Floer homology

 In mathematics, Floer homology is a tool for studying symplectic geometry and low-dimensional topology.
-Floer homology is a novel invariant that arises as an infinite-dimensional analogue of finite-dimensional Morse homology.
-Andreas Floer introduced the first version of Floer homology, now called Lagrangian Floer homology, in his proof of the Arnold conjecture in symplectic geometry.
+Floer homology is an invariant that arises as an infinite-dimensional analogue of finite-dimensional Morse homology.
+Andreas Floer introduced the first version of Floer homology, now called symplectic Floer homology, in his 1988 proof of the Arnold conjecture in symplectic geometry.
 Floer also developed a closely related theory for Lagrangian submanifolds of a symplectic manifold.
 A third construction, also due to Floer, associates homology groups to closed three-dimensional manifolds using the Yang–Mills functional.
 These constructions and their descendants play a fundamental role in current investigations into the topology of symplectic and contact manifolds as well as (smooth) three- and four-dimensional manifolds.

 Floer homology is typically defined by associating to the object of interest an infinite-dimensional manifold and a real valued function on it.
 In the symplectic version, this is the free loop space of a symplectic manifold with the symplectic action functional.
 For the (instanton) version for three-manifolds, it is the space of SU(2)-connections on a three-dimensional manifold with the Chern–Simons functional.
 Loosely speaking, Floer homology is the Morse homology of the function on the infinite-dimensional manifold.
 A Floer chain complex is formed from the abelian group spanned by the critical points of the function (or possibly certain collections of critical points).
-The differential of the chain complex is defined by counting the function's gradient flow lines connecting certain pairs of critical points (or collections thereof).
+The differential of the chain complex is defined by counting the flow lines of the function's gradient vector field connecting fixed pairs of critical points (or collections thereof).
 Floer homology is the homology of this chain complex.